mark-hahn/anysyn/README.md

 - `#var` replaced with `let var`
 - `x@y`  replaced with `x.get(y)` (map access)

-### What CSYN doesn't do
+### What AnySyn doesn't do

-CSYN makes no changes to ES6 just to be more compatible with coffeescript.
-CSYN is only to improve ES6 noisiness.
+AnySyn makes no changes to ES6 just to be more compatible with coffeescript.
+AnySyn is only to reduce ES6 noisiness.
 For example these are **not** supported.

 ```
-str = `CSYN doesn't change #{this} to ${that}`
+str = `AnySyn doesn't change #{this} to ${that}`
 # this non-comment doesn't become // this comment
 ```

 ### Atom integration out of the gate

-CSYN will be supported by Atom the same way coffeescript is.
-This is because Atom now supports Babel as a first-class language.

-Not only will a standard CSYN grammar support highlighting, but converting the buffer between CSYN and js will be supported with one command.

-Also, there will be a mode where the file is always stored as javascript but edited as CSYN.
-This eliminates the need to run the pre-processor at build time.
-This will also allow editing other's javascript files in CSYN without them even knowing about CSYN.
+AnySyn will be supported by Atom the same as a first-class language.
+When a javascript file is loaded it is automatically parsed to an AST and then the editor buffer receives the source with the new syntax.
+It will have highlighting customized for the new syntax.
+Flipping the buffer between AnySyn and JS will be supported with one quick command.

 ### Status

 Just a specification at this point.
 There is nothing more than this readme.
-However, this looks like a simple project to implement.
-I doubt that an AST will be needed.
-Most will be done with regexes.

-CSYN will be written in JS ES6 so it will be effectively written in CSYN.

-When stored as a CSYN file the file suffix will be `.csyn`.

 ### Why switch from Coffeescript